jhauf/FitPop/README.md

 ##Player

 The `Player` plays the audio of the workout using `React-Native-Video` with audio controls to start, pause and turn off or on the volume.
-These attributes are store in the internal state of the `Player` as booleans and toggled based on user input.
+These attributes are stored in the internal state of the `Player` as booleans and toggled based on user input.

 The `Player` also features a Progress Bar which is created using the `React-Native-Slider`.
 Its current value is dictated by the current time and workout duration, which are also stored in the internal state of the `Player`.